FikaWorks/grgate/README.md

 releases based on commit status (aka checks).
 It can be triggered automatically using Git webhook or directly from the CLI.

-Currently, only the Github platform is supported, Gitlab and other platform will in a near future.
+Currently, only Github and Gitlab are supported, other provider could come in a near future.

 ## Overview